juicymb/mp/README.md

   - you can extend the feature of this mod to suits your needs, thanks to its modular code

 * **Avoid your account from banned**
-  - to ensure your account is safe from being banned, we have made special guide you must follow
+  - to ensure your account is safe from banned, we have made special guide you must follow
   - this information only for VIP users, Why? offcourse to avoid m**nt0n detection

 ## Main Features